plai-group/bibliography/README.md

 * A key: The key will be the first three letter of the last name of the lead author plus a two digit code for the year.
 So ap aper publiched by Frank Wood in 1920 will be coded as "WOO-20".
 If more than one publication was publiched by the same person, in the same year, add letters.
 For example, if our hypothetical Frank Wood had another paper in 1920, it will be coded as "WOO-20a".
 * A link (if available).
 For presentations, no need to include a link; this will be generated after upload to the website.
 For papers, Arxiv link or doi are prefered.
 * For Arxiv papers, make sure to use archiveprefix = {arXiv}, and eprint = {1906.05462}.
-* For presenations and posters, make sure to include event data: eventtitle = {Forschungswelten 2018}, eventdate  = {2018-04-19/2018-04-20}, venue = {St. Gallen, Switzerland}.
+* For presenations and posters (in the presentation or poster bib file), make sure to include event data: eventtitle = {Forschungswelten 2018}, eventdate  = {2018-04-19/2018-04-20}, venue = {St. Gallen, Switzerland}.